www.vuletic.com/hume

-(i) Is the eye too perfect to have evolved?
+Could the eye have evolved?

-(ii) Could eyes have evolved gradually?
+I. Could eyes have evolved gradually?

 For much more detail, and multiple lines of evidence, consult Lamb et al. (2007), P. Z. Myers's on-line review of that article, and the special issue of Evolution: Education and Outreach (Volume 1, Number 4) devoted to the evolution of eyes.

-(iib) Paul R. Gross explains how a model by Dan Nilsson and Susanne Pelger has bolstered the case for the natural evolution of the eye by small steps:
+Paul R. Gross explains how a model by Dan Nilsson and Susanne Pelger has bolstered the case for the natural evolution of the eye by small steps:

 In a 1994 theoretical paper, Nilsson and Pelger modeled one possible evolutionary pathway to the geometry of a fish-like eye from a patch of photo-responsive cells.
 There were already such cells—among the oldest organisms on Earth—a billion years before there were eyes.
 Nilsson and Pelger used pessimistic estimates of the relevant parameters (such as the intensity of selection) for their number-crunching.
 The point was to determine how many plausible, populational micro-steps of variation would be needed, under minimal assumptions, for very weak selection to yield a fish-like eye—and then under reasonable assumptions to convert micro-steps into generations and years.
 The order of magnitude answer was 350,000—a geological blink of the eye.
 (Gross 2003)